w4111/w4111.github.io/syllabus.md

 Methods of communication:

 * **(Most Preferred)**: [Ed Discussion](https://edstem.org/us/courses/17037/discussion/)
 * **(Least Preferred)**: Email course staff.
-There are too many people in the course for this to be a primary option!
+If it should have bene a Ed post, we will reply to that effect.  <!--  There are too many people in the course for this to be a primary option!-->
-* Announcements will be on website and via emails using Piazza
+* Announcements will be on website and via emails using Ed.